A Smartphone Reality Check

 "I hate the cloud," she says later.

 What Renata is interested in: recreational vehicles and mobile homes.
-So you spend the next few minutes chatting about both, as a static Detour Flag Guy watched forlornly.
+So you spend the next few minutes chatting about both, as a static Detour Flag Guy watches forlornly.

-Blair, a database programmer at Kurzweil Technologies, who had introduced you to Harbor Freight a few weeks earlier, approached.
-When he saw the QR code on the console he said, "Can I just use that?"
+Blair, a database programmer at Kurzweil Technologies, who had introduced you to Harbor Freight a few weeks earlier, approaches.
+When he sees the QR code on the console he says, "Can I just use that?"

 You ask him whether he's familiar with Bluetooth LE or NFC.